 The Fund is an exempt approved fund under section 1(1) of Schedule 36 of the Finance Act 2004 and as such is exempt from UK income tax on interest received and from capital gains tax on the proceeds of investments sold.
 As the Council is the administering authority for the Fund, VAT input tax is recoverable on all Fund activities including expenditure on investment expenses.
 Where tax can be reclaimed, investment income in the accounts is shown gross of UK tax.
 Income from overseas investments suffers withholding tax in the country of origin, unless exemption is permitted.
 Irrecoverable tax is accounted for as a fund expense as it arises.

 f) Management Expenses

-The Code does not require a breakdown of management expenses, however disclosure of expenses in accordance with the CIPFA guidance "Accounting for Local Government Pension Scheme Management costs" is provided in the interests of greater transparency.
+Pension fund management expenses are accounted for in accordance with the CIPFA guidance "Accounting for Local Government Pension Scheme Management Costs 2016".